City-of-Helsinki/hel-fi-drupal-grants/robot/README.md

-# Robot tests

-## Deleting test data from ATV
+# Deleting test data from ATV

-Script `test/clean-env-for-testing.sh` removes documents with given
+Script `robot/clean-env-for-testing.sh` removes documents with given

 `/app/test/.test_env` file is used to store variables for testing.